KenLagoni/MavlinkGPRS/README.md

 # Features (Ground side):
-On the ground everything is handled by the raspberry pi which is connected to the internet via my home router.
+On the ground everything is handled by the MavlinkServer program, which can be build for both linux or Raspberry Pi.
+The server is connected to the internet via my home router.
 The Pi has two servers running:
 1. GPRS server for UDP data to and from the Drone.
-This will listen for UDP data sent from the Arduino on the drone.
-It will also download and save all drone parameters and mission waypoints if selected.
-This will only be done once, and thus clients (Qgroundcontrol/mission planner) connecting to the server will get data the cashed data on the server, ensuring not to load the drone.
+This will listen for Mavlink UDP data sent from the drone via onboard Arduino.
+It will also download and save all drone parameters and mission waypoints each time the it detectes a boot on the drone.
+This will only be done once per drone reboot, and thus clients (Qgroundcontrol/mission planner) connecting to the server will get data download ensuring not to load the drone.
-All data recieved from the drone is relayed to all clients connected.
+All data recieved from the drone is relayed to all clients connected, but no clients have write access to drone.
+The downloaded data from drone will be saved in [DATE_TIME]-Parameters.txt and [DATE_TIME]-Waypoints.txt - The client must then do a reconnect to get the updated values (disconnect/connect).
+This ensures the server can run 24/7 allways ready.

 2. Client server for handling multiple clients (Qgroundcontrol / Mission Planner).
 The Client server listens for Qgroundcontrol / Mission PLanner TCP connection on port 5760 (and when connection will negotiate another port for data).
 I found UDP packages from my router to a client on 4G is not working and thus only TCP should be used.
 When clients connect, they think they are connected to a drone (Ardupilot) and thus will ask for parameters and mission waypoints which the server will provide given the GPRS server has made them available.

-Now the program will allways ask drone for parameters/mission when it detects a reboot.
-The newly downloaded data will be saved in [DATE_TIME]-Parameters.txt and [DATE_TIME]-Waypoints.txt - The client must then do a reconnect to get the updated values (disconnect/connect).

 # How to Build